iamrajiv/GSoD-2020/GSoD_2020_Project_Timeline.md

 ### Week 12 (September 30 - December 5, 2020):

-- Finalizing the project deliverables and refactor the code if any, based on the feedback.
+- Finalizing the project deliverables and refactoring the code if any, based on the feedback.
 - Making the project report and requesting mentors to review the project report.
 - Finalizing and submitting the project report.
 - Submitting the evaluation of the project and the experience working with the mentors.